Rtasseff/gpdPerm/README.md

 Knijnenburg 2009 -  Knijnenburg et al., Bioinformatics, Vol. 25 ISMB 2009, pages i161-i168

-The current version is limited to the maximum lilklyhood method for preforming the fit.
+The current version is limited to the maximum likelihood method for performing the fit.

 Original code by: Theo Knijnenburg, Institute for Systems Biology, Jan 6 2009